mui/mui-x/docs/src/pages/components/data-grid/components/components.md

 The grid exposes props to hide specific elements of the UI:

 - `hideFooter`: If `true`, the footer component is hidden.
 - `hideFooterRowCount`: If `true`, the row count in the footer is hidden.
+It gets applied only when `pagination` is disabled.
 - `hideFooterSelectedRowCount`: If `true`, the selected row count in the footer is hidden.
 - `hideFooterPagination`: If `true`, the pagination component in the footer is hidden.